 Activities outside of class time scheduled to be held off-campus (local or long distance) require the student to complete the appropriate travel documents (see Student Travel Policy).
 Each student traveler must complete a separate form in its entirety prior to the event.
-The entire packet must be submitted to the Office of Student Affairs at least two weeks prior to the event.
+The entire packet must be submitted to the organization's advisor at least two weeks prior to the event.
 The organization adviser will receive and distribute any reimbursement.
 Students attending activities that require missing a class or an assignment must complete a Request for Excused Absence form (see Attendance Policy).

-Every chartered FSOP Student Organization will be asked to participate in the Organization Fair held during FSOP New Student Orientation Week.
+Every chartered FSOP Student Organization will be asked to participate in the Organization Fair held annually during Jumpstart.